Jompda/mooc-course-project-1/README.md

 A03:2021-Injection, in this case SQL injection, occurs when unsanitized input from a client is passed to SQL queries, thus allowing to escape the original SQL statement and run statements arbitrarily [3].
 The referenced code has this flaw because it passes user-supplied content (HTTP query parameters) directly to a vulnerable function (transfer) which doesn't do any kind of sanitizing on the parameters and just inserts them to the SQL query.

-This flaw can be avoided by sanitizing all client-submitted content.
-For instance, only allowing letters, numbers, and whitespace to prevent escaping the SQL statement.
-Besides this, a common way to prevent SQL injection is to use libraries that provide Object-Relational Mapping (ORM) so the SQL queries are generated and sanitized properly from the get-go.
+This flaw can be avoided by parameterization of queries.
+Besides this, a common way to prevent SQL injection is to use libraries that provide Object-Relational Mapping (ORM).
 Although, ORM injection [4] is also a thing.
 In other words, using external libraries to patch a vulnerability can sometimes increase the attack surface.

 FLAW 3: